Phone-GWP-group

 Packaging colour psychology can have a surprisingly large impact on the success of your products

-In short, the varying colours, when used on packaging, are associated with the following emotions, messaging and brand values:
+In short, the varying colours, when used in packaging, are associated with the following emotions, messaging, and brand values:

 • Red: Excitement, bold, youthful, passion, zeal, warmth, strength, power, action, enthusiasm, love, desire.